tardis-sn/tardis/docs/models/examples/abundancecust.rst

-If you create a correctly formatted abundance profile file (called "abund.dat" in this example), you can use it in TARDIS by putting the following lines in the model section of the yaml file:
+If you create a correctly formatted abundance profile file (called "abund.dat" in this example), you can use it in TARDIS by putting the following lines in the model section of the YAML file:

 .. literalinclude:: tardis_configv1_abundance_cust_example.yml
     :language: yaml